-- Owned & controlled by the creators it represents
+- Owned and operated by the creators it represents

 - Open to all creators in rights category represented